nrwl/nx/docs/node/guides/cli-overview.md

 nx run-many --target=build --all --only-failed
 ```

-Any flags you pass to `run-many` that aren't Nx specific will be passed down to the builder.
+Any flags you pass to `run-many` that aren't Nx specific will be passed down to the executor.

 ```sh
 nx run-many --target=build --all --prod